alvivanco85/Online-Offline-Budget-Tracker/README.md

 ## Usage

-This app uses a Mongo database, Mongoose shcema and Express.
+This app uses Express, Mongoose, Compression and Morgan.

 ## Installation